 You can benefit from a discount on the above rates for an annual subscription, so don’t hesitate to take advantage of it.

 We really appreciate that Trello offers a 75% discount on its rates to NGOs and charities.

 The main alternatives to Trello

-Trello is suitable for small teams and Agile projects, but less so for complex projects.
-Among the alternatives to Trello, we recommend more complete software, such as Wrike, Jira or Monday for large teams with complex projects.
+Trello is suitable for small teams and Agile projects, but less so for complex ones.
+Among the alternatives to Trello, we recommend more comprehensive software such as Wrike, Jira or Monday for large teams with complex projects.